V0XNIHILI/TCN-library/README.md

 ### Statistics

 Various small functions to calculate properties such as the receptive field size of a TCN.
+For a variety of plots based on the properties of a TCN, please refer to [this repository](https://github.com/V0XNIHILI/msc-thesis-plots).

 ```python
 from tcn_lib.stats import get_receptive_field_size, get_kernel_size_and_layers, create_graph